2025-2026 Finalists

 Honoring Fred Morgan Kirby’s entrepreneurial spirit, the Kirby Prize recognizes enterprises pursuing strategic pathways to impact at scale, who are close to the challenges at hand, who center the voice and experience of the populations they serve, who have demonstrated traction, and who embody courageous and collaborative leadership.
 This prize is open to any legal form, geographic location, and any social or environmental impact area.

-The 2026 Kirby Impact Prize phase one application window is open for eligible participants now through December 3.
+The 2026-2027 Kirby Impact Prize application window will open in the fall.
 You can learn more about the F. M. Kirby Prize for Scaling Impact, the application criteria, and past winners by visiting CASE at Duke’s dedicated website page.

 This Year's Winner